 In this Thanksgiving episode, Paul and Jamie try to distract their family until a new turkey can be delivered through the window (long story!).

-Was this one of your favorite ’90s sitcoms, too?
+Was this one of your favorite ’90s sitcom sets, too?